thesofproject/sof-docs/algos/tdfb/time_domain_fixed_beamformer.rst

 .. figure:: two_beams_left.png
    :width: 600

-   Beam pattern for the left channel
+   Beam pattern for the left channel.

 .. figure:: two_beams_right.png
    :width: 600

-   Beam pattern for thr right channel
+   Beam pattern for the right channel.

 Simulation
 **********

-Measurement in anechoic chamber is recommended for validation.
-A quick check is however available to check correctness of the configuration blob and C code version TDFB operation.
+Measurement in an anechoic chamber is recommended for validation.
+A quick check, however, is available to validate the configuration blob and C code version TDFB operation.

-The script tdbf_test.m does a beam patten test.
-To test own beamformer design the proper file name need to be edited to test-placback.m4 (currently coef_line2_50mm_pm90deg_48khz.m4) and the test topologies regenerated.
+The script ``tdbf_test.m`` performs a beam patten test.
+To test your own beamformer design, the proper file name must be edited to ``test-placback.m``
+(currently it is ``coef_line2_50mm_pm90deg_48khz.m4``) and the test topologies must be regenerated.

 .. code-block:: bash